 Here are some ideas to incorporate with your visit:

-1- Pay attention to anything that is different regarding how tidy they keep their home and personal hygiene.
+1- Pay attention to anything different regarding how tidy they keep their home and personal hygiene.

-2- Allow your elderly loved one to drive in order to evaluate whether it’s time for them to give-up their driver’s license.
+2- Allow your elderly loved one to drive to evaluate whether it’s time for them to give up their driver’s license.

 3- Enlist other family members to assess their health and mobility.
 Be aware if someone sees them every day, it may be harder for them to recognize any subtle decline.

-4- Visit neighbors to build a relationship with those close by to check in on your loved one when necessary.
+4- Visit neighbors to build a relationship with those nearby to check in on your loved one when necessary.

-5- Discuss with your elderly loved one the reality of common fraud schemes targeted for seniors.
+5- Discuss with your elderly loved one the reality of common fraud schemes targeted at seniors.
 Take note of any new “friends” who may have ulterior motives.

 6- Review finances and health care insurance coverage.

-7- Schedule doctors’ appointments for when you visit in order to meet their health providers and ask questions.
+7- Schedule doctors’ appointments for when you visit to meet their health providers and ask questions.

 8- List all medications and frequency of use, as well as possible side effects.